lvcabral/brs-engine/docs/limitations.md

   * The configuration above requires the web server called to respond with the proper header `Access-Control-Allow-Origin`, [read more](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
   * The _async_ methods are actually synchronous and evaluated when `WaitMessage` or `GetMessage` are called.
   * If using _async_ methods make sure to use a `roMessagePort` instance per `roUrlTransfer`, do not share.
-  * Custom/Self-Signed SSL certificates are not supported, the emulator will use default browser client certificate.
+  * Custom/Self-Signed SSL certificates are not supported, the engine will use default browser client certificate.
   * As custom certificates are not supported these methods are just mocked and do nothing: `EnablePeerVerification`, `EnableHostVerification`, `SetCertificatesDepth`.
   * Cookies are only partially supported, if `EnableCookies` is called and `EnableFreshConnection` is set to `false`, then Cookies from previous calls will be preserved.
   * The other Cookies related methods are just mocked and do nothing: `GetCookies`, `AddCookies`, `ClearCookies`.
   * The following methods are also only mocked but do nothing: `EnableResume`, `SetHttpVersion` and `SetMinimumTransferRate`.
   * The method `GetTargetIpAddress` from `roUrlEvent` always returns an empty string.
 * Reserved words like `Mod` cannot be used as function parameters (Roku does allow that).
-* SDK 1.0 deprecated components are not implemented, but could be done in the future for legacy channel support.
+* SDK 1.0 deprecated components are not implemented, but could be done in the future for legacy apps support.

 ## In Scope (mocked)